-We are a clinical stage, global biopharmaceutical company focused on developing innovative cancer therapies to improve clinical outcomes for patients who have high unmet medical needs.
-Our lead asset, Plinabulin, a first-in-class, Selective Immunomodulating Microtubule-Binding Agent (SIMBA), is being developed as a "pipeline in a drug" in a number of cancer indications.
+We are a clinical stage, global biopharmaceutical company focused on using its novel technology platform for drug discovery and development of innovative therapies to improve clinical outcomes for patients with high unmet medical needs.
+Our first-in-class lead asset, Plinabulin, is being developed as a "pipeline in a drug" in various cancer indications.
 We own global rights to Plinabulin in all countries except China.
 We own a 57.97% interest in our Chinese subsidiary, which owns 100% of the rights to Plinabulin in China.
 We are also developing three small molecule immune agents, currently in preclinical stages.
 Our subsidiary SEED is utilizing a unique TPD platform, or "molecular glue" technology, to develop innovative therapeutic agents from internal research and development efforts and from collaboration.
-SEED is collaborating with Lilly to discover and develop new chemical entities through our unique TPD platform that could produce therapeutic benefit.
+SEED is collaborating with Eli Lilly to discover and develop new chemical entities through our unique TPD platform that could produce therapeutic benefit.
 Additionally, our subsidiary Wanchunbulin has entered into an exclusive commercialization and co-development agreement with Hengrui to develop additional indications for Plinabulin.

 First, we are studying Plinabulin alone or in combination with G-CSF, including pegfilgrastim, for its potential benefit in the prevention of CIN.
 In September 2020, the combination received Breakthrough Therapy Designation from both the FDA and the NMPA.
 Based on the PROTECTIVE-2 Phase 3 registration study results, we filed an NDA with the FDA and the NMPA for the use of Plinabulin in combination with G-CSF for the prevention of CIN in March 2021.
 The NDA application was accepted by the FDA and the NMPA with priority review status.
-In November 2021, the FDA issued a Complete Response Letter for Plinabulin in combination with G-CSF for the prevention of CIN.
-The NDA for the CIN prevention indication is under review by the NMPA.
+In November 2021, the FDA issued a Complete Response Letter for Plinabulin in combination of CIN.
+In March 2023, we withdrew the NDA submission for the indication of "Plinabulin in combination of pegfilgrastim agents to treat CIN in adult non-myeloid cancer" from the NMPA.
+We will continue to communicate with the NMPA regarding the re-filing of the NDA for the CIN indication and plan to re-file the NDA by mid-2023.
+In addition, Plinabulin in combination with pegfilgrastim is being studied in a Phase 1 investigator-initiated trial for the reduction of neutropenia burden in multiple myeloma patients who have undergone AHCT at Memorial Sloan Kettering Cancer Center.